Daylily-Informatics/UltraQC/docs/source/docs/installation/installation_prod.rst

 .. code:: bash

-   gunicorn --log-file megaqc.log --timeout 300 megaqc.wsgi:app
+   gunicorn --log-file ultraqc.log --timeout 300 ultraqc.wsgi:app

 **Note:**\ *We recommend using a long timeout as the data upload from MultiQC can take several minutes for large reports*

-At this point, MegaQC should be running on the default gunicorn port (``8000``)
+At this point, UltraQC should be running on the default gunicorn port (``8000``)

-You should now have a fully functional MegaQC server running! 🎉
+You should now have a fully functional UltraQC server running! 🎉

 Troubleshooting
 ---------------